wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

 <a name="controllers"></a>
 ## The Brains

 Currently, Home Assistant, App Daemon and Node-RED are all running on a Raspberry Pi.
 Two other Pi's, one for Deconz and one for PiHole, complete the set.
-While I could have ran all these services on a single device (like a NUC), I wanted to start small with a single Pi and have extended it since then.
+While I could have ran all these services on a single device (like a NUC), I wanted to start small with a single Pi, and I have extended it since then.

 <div class="hw-row">
   <div class="hw-image"><img src="/assets/images/ha/hardware/raspberrypi.jpg"></div>